If you’re after a coast-to-coast adventure, exploring WA’s south west is one of Australia’s dream road trips.

 It’s easy to see why.
 This picturesque route covers multiple West Australian holiday destinations with everything from coastal bush, turquoise beaches, historic towns and Karri forests.
 However, to experience all WA’s south west has to offer, you’ll need more than a week or two.
 Fortunately for those with limited time, we have put together a road trip itinerary and travel guide including some of our favourite highlights.

 See abundant wildlife and marine life, explore some of the world’s best beaches and sample wines, craft beers and local food.
 Whether you’re looking for a laid-back getaway or something more adventurous, WA’s south west has something for everyone.

-Pack your bags and let’s escape on your Perth to Esperance drive.
+Pack your bags, create a road trip playlist and let’s escape on your Perth to Esperance drive.